syedzainqadri/plasmic-orcayo/DOCKER_DEPLOYMENT_GUIDE.md

 This document explains how to set up and run the Plasmic application with Docker in both local development and production environments.

+Note: While the request was to use Node v21.5.0 in production, the project has dependencies that require either Node 20.x or >=22.x (specifically walk-up-path@4.0.0).
+Therefore, production uses Node v22 for compatibility.

 ## Prerequisites

 - Docker Engine (v20.10.0 or later)
 - Docker Compose (v2.0.0 or later)
-- Node.js v21.5.0 (for both local development and production)
+- Node.js v21.5.0 (for local development)
+- Node.js v22 (for production due to dependency compatibility)

 ## Configuration Files